bcpeinhardt/schnauzerUI/README.md

  Maintaining huge automated E2E test suites comes with enormous complexity.
  Eventually, engineers spend more time maintaining the tests and the framework than they do testing new functionality.
-If you work on an automated test suite that provides more complexity than value, SchnauzerUI may be a good choice for you. <br><br>
+If you're trying to transition from manual testing processes to an automated testing strategy, SchnauzerUI can help you get the benefits of automation without overhauling existing processes. <br><br>

  SchnauzerUI takes a radically different approach to automated UI testing than other frameworks.
-It is designed to empower manual testers to begin doing automated testing without learning to code or overhauling their existing testing processes.
+It is designed to empower manual testers to begin doing automated testing without learning to code.
 It achieves this in a few ways: <br><br>

   - SchnauzerUI is, first and foremost, a DSL (Domain Specific Language) for web automation.
   Interacting with websites programmatically is a very specific task, and testers shouldn't